We may earn money or products from the companies mentioned in this post.

 - Herbs and Spices: Especially cilantro, oregano, basil, thyme, rosemary, tarragon, turmeric, ginger, fennel, caraway, cinnamon, and citrus zests.

 - Essential Oils: These kill off bad “bugs” leaving more room for the good “bugs” to proliferate. (especially Peppermint, Oregano, Tea Tree, and Clove) Usually you would take these in a gel capsule.

-I will be posting more in depth information on feeding and nurturing your microbiome in the coming weeks.
-However, if you find this subject as fascinating as I do, here is a list of informative books on the subject:
+If you find this subject as fascinating as I do, here is a list of informative books on the subject:

 - Missing Microbes